Magical objects in Harry Potter: Knight Bus

 The conductor of the Knight Bus is Stan Shunpike, and its driver is Ernie Prang.
 In the third film, Ernie is accompanied by a talking shrunken head voiced by Lenny Henry.

-As revealed on Pottermore, the Knight Bus was first commissioned in 1865 as a method for underage or infirm wizards to transport themselves discreetly.
-The idea was proposed by then-Minister of Magic Dugald McPhail, after a number of other ideas such as broomsticks with sidecars were vetoed, taking inspiration from the then-relatively-new bus service.

 The actual Knight Bus seen in the film adaptation was built by grafting the top deck of a London AEC Regent III RT bus onto the top of another "RT" bus.
-Both buses were originally built for London Transport; the "RT" was the standard London diesel-powered double-decker bus of which approximately 4,000 were built from 1939 until the mid-1950s (and were used in daily service until 1979).
-The actual bus used was RT3882 (registration LLU681), with the additional top deck from former RT2240 (registration KGU169).
-Parts of RT 4497 (OLD 717) were also used.
+Both buses were originally built for London Transport.
 A replica of the Knight Bus sits in front of the London facade at The Wizarding World of Harry Potter in Universal Studios Florida, serving as a stage for a small audience-interactive show with a Stan Shunpike look-alike and a shrunken head.